Prince Harry Says That He’s Petrified By Queen Elizabeth’s Presence In New Documentary

 Today The Duke and Duchess of Cambridge and The Duke and Duchess of Sussex joined in celebrations for #RAF100.
 The @RoyalAirForceUK was formed 100 years ago this year – and today celebrates the remarkable service of @RoyalAirForceUK from 1918 to the present day.
 This morning, Their Royal Highnesses joined The Queen and other Members of The Royal Family at a service at Westminster Abbey, before watching a celebratory flypast from Buckingham Palace. #RAF100 ????PA

-She, however, added that the level of PDA at the depends on the couple.
-The Duke and Duchess of Cambridge, for example, hardly ever hold hands in public while Prince Charles and Camilla sometimes do.
+She added that the level of PDA depends on the couple.
+The Duke and Duchess of Cambridge, for example, hardly ever hold hands in public, while Prince Charles and Camilla sometimes do.

 We’ll see if Harry and Meghan can keep their hands off each other when they go on their first royal tour of Commonwealth countries.
 As Hello!
-Magazine reports the Duke and Duchess of Sussex will visit Australia, Fiji, the Kingdom of Tonga and New Zealand in the latter half of October.
+Magazine reports, the Duke and Duchess of Sussex will visit Australia, Fiji, the Kingdom of Tonga, and New Zealand in the latter half of October.

 Both Prince Harry and Meghan Markle have been named youth ambassadors to the Commonwealth by Queen Elizabeth and their tour will focus on youth leadership and environmental issues.
-They will also attend the Invictus Games, an Olympics-style sporting tournament for wounded war veterans that’s Prince Harry’s brainchild.
-This year, the Games take place in Sydney Australia.
+They will also attend the Invictus Games, an Olympics-style sporting tournament for wounded war veterans that is Prince Harry’s brainchild.
+This year, the games take place in Sydney, Australia.

 New details announced for Prince Harry, Meghan Markle's royal tour of Australia, New Zealand. https://t.co/N2yfT69lZX pic.twitter.com/focGdmZtdu